ErHaWeb/sitepackage/Configuration/TypoScript/README.md

 TypoScript files from this directory can be included manually.

-Please note that TypoScript loaded here applies across all sites.
-If you want to create site-specific TypoScript, as is normally the case with a sitepackage, then use Site Sets under `Configuration/Sets/` as of TYPO3 v13.
+> Please note that the TypoScript located here still has to be integrated in the old-fashioned way via Static Include
+> using the `sys_template` record.
+As soon as you have defined a Site Set under `Configuration/Sets/`, as is the case by
+> default for this sitepackage, this is no longer possible.